 - a) A Fund (or the Depositary at the request of a Fund) may enter into stocklending arrangements for the purposes of EPM.
 Such arrangements must comply with the FCA Rules and the relevant requirements of the Taxation of Chargeable Gains Act 1992.
 Briefly, stocklending may be described as an arrangement where the Company delivers securities in return for which it is agreed that the securities of the same kind and amount should be redelivered back at a later date and, at the time of delivery, a Fund receives assets to cover against the risk of the future redelivery not being completed. - b) This is provided that all terms of the agreement under which property is to be reacquired by the Depositary are in a form acceptable to the Depositary and are in accordance with good market practice, the counterparty (the person obliged to transfer the property under the stock lending agreement) is an authorised person or a person authorised by a home state regulator and collateral which is acceptable, adequate and sufficiently immediate is received.
 The collateral is only adequate if it is transferred to the Depositary, is at all times equal in value to the value of the property transferred, and is either in the form of cash, government and public securities, a certificate of deposit, a letter of credit or a readily realisable security.
-It must be transferred before or at the time of the transfer of the property, or at the latest at the close of business on the day of the transfer.
+It must be transferred before or at the time of the transfer.
 The property transferred is part of the property of a Fund.
 The transfer, together with the amount of the collateral, is irrelevant to the value of the Scheme Property.
 Any agreement for transfer at a future date of property or of collateral may be regarded as an unconditional agreement for the sale or transfer of property.